Ronald Acuña Jr. Player Props: Braves vs. Padres

-After going 2-for-4 with a double in his most recent game, Ronald Acuna Jr. and the Atlanta Braves face the San Diego Padres (who will hand the ball to Ryan Weathers) at 9:40 PM ET on Monday.
+Ronald Acuna Jr. -- hitting .415 with three doubles, a home run, five walks and seven RBI in his past 10 games -- will be in action for the Atlanta Braves against the San Diego Padres, with Blake Snell on the hill, on April 18 at 9:40 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with a double) against the Royals.
+In his last appearance, he had three hits (going 3-for-5 with a double) against the Padres.

 Ronald Acuña Jr. Game Info & Props vs. the Padres